 - Make sure you write what the rubric asks you to.
-Don't include irrelevant information. - Before you start, plan your writing.
-Think about the topic carefully and try to come up with ideas which are relevant to it.
-Make notes of the information you want to include. - Use linking words (and, but, so, because, first, then, etc.) to join your ideas and make your writing flow.
+Don't include irrelevant information. - Before you start writing, think about the topic carefully and try to come up with ideas which are relevant to it.
+Make notes of the information you want to include.
+You can also make a mind map to come up with ideas as well as organise them. - Plan your paragraphs.
+Before you start, think of the ideas you are going to include in each paragraph. - Group relevant information together and put it in the same paragraph. - Use linking words/phrases (and, but, so, because, also, What's more, etc.) to join your ideas and make your writing flow. - Use time linkers (first, then, after that, when, while, as soon as, etc.) to show the order in which events happen.

-- Use words like he, she, it, them, etc. to avoid repeating the same words. - When you are asked to write a letter, remember to use set phrases. - •Write neatly. - Write your first draft and correct it.
+- Use a variety of adjectives (e.g. fantastic, wonderful, terrible, awful) and adverbs/ adverbial phrases (e.g. luckily, all of a sudden) in your writing to make it more interesting for the reader. - Use words like he, she, it, them, there, etc. to avoid repeating the same words. - When you are asked to write a letter or an email, try to understand why you are writing (to give news, to invite, etc.).
+Also, think carefully about your relationship with the person you are writing to (is he/she a friend, a stranger, etc.?) and write in an appropriate style (formal or informal).
+Remember to use set phrases in the opening and closing paragraph. - Write neatly. - Write your first draft and correct it.
 Then write your final draft. - Edit your writing.
 Check punctuation, capital letters, word order, spelling, grammar, vocabulary and linking words.